pp555-prog/Interactive-Lab-Hub/Lab 1/README.md

 - What is the piece famous for?
 What are its strengths and its weaknesses?

   Sometimes the details of how the interaction worked are lost in history.
 Try filling it in with your imagination!

+  **Describe your masterwork here, in your own words.
+What is the core interactionsomeone would recognize it by?**

 Before the Fresnel lens, a lighthouse was a bright object.
 Oil lamps scattered light in every direction, so most of it was wasted and the useful range was short.
 Fresnel's lens, first installed at Cordouan in 1823, collapsed that scatter into a concentrated beam and put it on a rotating mount.
 The consequence was not just distance.
 It was legibility.
 A rotating beam reads from the water as a rhythm of flashes, and every lighthouse was given its own period and sequence.
 The light stopped being a glow and became a name.